-Itraconazole, a strong inhibitor of CYP3A, administered at a dose of 200 mg once daily for 5 days, increased the mean area under the curve (AUC) by 42% and C{max} by 24% of a single 100 mg oral dose of lorlatinib in healthy volunteers.
+Itraconazole, a strong inhibitor of CYP3A, administered at a dose of 200 mg once daily for 5 days, increased the mean area under the curve (AUC) 42% and Cmax 24% of a single 100 mg oral dose of lorlatinib in healthy volunteers.
 Concomitant administration of lorlatinib with strong CYP3A inhibitors (e.g., boceprevir, cobicistat, conivaptan, itraconazole, ketoconazole, posaconazole, telaprevir, troleandomycin, voriconazole, ritonavir, paritaprevir in combination with ritonavir and ombitasvir and/or dasabuvir, and ritonavir in combination with either danoprevir, elvitegravir, indinavir, lopinavir, saquinavir, or tipranavir) may increase lorlatinib plasma concentrations.
 Grapefruit products may also increase lorlatinib plasma concentrations.
-An alternative concomitant medicinal product with less potential to inhibit CYP3A should be considered.
-If a strong CYP3A inhibitor must be concomitantly administered, a dose reduction of lorlatinib is recommended (see Section 4.2).
+Thus, use of a concomitant strong CYP3A inhibitor should be avoided, or an alternative concomitant medicinal product with less potential to inhibit CYP3A should be considered.
+If use of a concomitant strong CYP3A inhibitor cannot be avoided, a dose reduction of lorlatinib is recommended (see Section 4.2).
+Note that a dose reduction of lorlatinib may not sufficiently mitigate the risk associated with lorlatinib exposure increase with concomitant strong CYP3A inhibitor use.